 Eastwood plays Earl, an old coot whose once-successful flower business has been decimated by the new-fangled internet.
 After a lifetime of working conventions on the road has led to an ex-wife, a daughter who no longer speaks to him, and a granddaughter struggling to patch things up, Earl decides it’s finally time to do right by his kin — monetarily, anyway.
 You see, he told his granddaughter that he’d help with her wedding, but even though he’s completely broke now, pleading the bum excuse doesn’t seem to work with this bunch.
 So, on the advice of a random stranger, Earl proceeds to become a drug mule for a local supplier in order to deliver on his promise.

-It’s a pretty breezy setup that may raise some incredulous eyebrows, but Eastwood seems to be having a good time playing a charmer (he even gets away with, which makes the contrived relationships easier to roll with.
+It’s a pretty breezy setup that may raise some incredulous eyebrows, but Eastwood seems to be having a good time playing a charmer, and he somehow manages to make the contrived relationships easier to roll with.
 The joke here is that Earl is so old and so white that he will never be suspected by law enforcement trained to look for tattooed Latinos.
 He drives back and forth from Texas to Illinois, singing old songs and sampling local pecan shops; apparently, these are just carefree road trips to this guy.
 All the while, his drug-dealing handlers grow increasingly frustrated at his whimsical unpredictability, his family isn’t all persuaded that he’s changed, and the DEA keeps busting the wrong guys.
 Something has to blow eventually, right?

 The script by Nick Schenk (Gran Torino, The Judge) never really builds in enough tension for that, too caught up in making sure we like its protagonist, making sure not to be a downer.
 For a film with a supposed message about regret and the merits of family, Earl spends surprisingly little time actually mending his relationships — or caring.
 There are no lonely moments, no bitter nights, and when he’s not busy lecturing drug lords on how to not take their job so seriously, he’s engaging in threesomes (that’s right — plural) with bikini-clad babes whose combined ages wouldn’t equal half his own.
 He never expresses guilt for the cargo he carries, isn’t constantly looking over his shoulder for Johnny Law, and gets to act like a big-shot Robin Hood when he donates to a local VFW.
 He’s even buddy-buddy with the drug lord’s underlings; this gig is great!